carpentries-incubator/machine-learning-trees-python/_episodes/03-variance.md

 ## Overfitting

 Looking at the tree, we can see that there are some very specific rules.
-Consider our patient aged 65 years with an acute physiology score of 87.
+Consider a patient aged 45 years with an acute physiology score of 100.
 From the top of the tree, we would work our way down:

 - acutePhysiologyScore <= 78.5?
 No.
-- acutePhysiologyScore <= 106.5?
+- acutePhysiologyScore <= 104.5?
 Yes.
-- age <= 75.5?
+- age <= 76.5?
 Yes
-- age <= 66.
+- age <= 55.5.
 Yes.
-- age <= 62.5?
+- acutePhysiologyScore <= 96.5?
 No.

 This leads us to our single node with a gini impurity of 0.
 Having an entire rule based upon this one observation seems silly, but it is perfectly logical at the moment.
 The only objective the algorithm cares about is minimizing the gini impurity.